strykerin/Azure-Function-Writes-to-Service-Bus-Documents-from-CosmosDB-Change-Feed/README.md

 # Azure-Function-Writes-to-Service-Bus-Documents-from-CosmosDB-Change-Feed

+This repo contains two Azure Functions.
+One function is triggered by the CosmosDB Change Feed and the other is triggered by the Azure Service Bus.

+## Steps
-1st:
+### 1st:

+Create the Azure Function project by using the following command:

-func init ServiceBusOutputFunction
+`func init ServiceBusOutputFunction`

-2nd:
+### 2nd:

-Serve Bus Nuget Package
+Donwload the Nuget package for the Azure Service Bus:

-dotnet add package Microsoft.Azure.WebJobs.Extensions.ServiceBus --version 4.2.0
+`dotnet add package Microsoft.Azure.WebJobs.Extensions.ServiceBus --version 4.2.0`

-3rd:
+### 3rd:

-CosmosDB Nuget Package
+Download the Nuget package for the CosmosDB:

-dotnet add package Microsoft.Azure.WebJobs.Extensions.CosmosDB --version 3.0.7
+`dotnet add package Microsoft.Azure.WebJobs.Extensions.CosmosDB --version 3.0.7`